zinh/zinh.github.io/_posts/2024-07-07-run-django-on-managed-server.markdown

 categories: infrastructure
 ---

-I am renting a very cheap managed server with very generous specs (300 GB disk, TBs of bandwidth, etc.) for about $3/month.
-Though there are some limitations such as running on fairly old technology, only supporting a web server with Apache and PHP through CGI/FastCGI, and there is no root access.
+I am renting a very cheap shared server with very generous specs (300 GB disk, TBs of bandwidth, etc.) for about $3/month.
+Though there are some limitations such as running on fairly old technology, basically a CPanel shared host, only supporting web server with Apache with PHP through CGI, no root access.
 However, they provide SSH access, so I can manage to run a modern framework with it.

 Let's first install python.
 I use pyenv to `manage` python versions: